kolide/fleet/docs/infrastructure/installing-fleet.md

 docker pull kolide/kolide
 ```

-For more information on using Kolide, refer to the [Configuring The Kolide Binary](./configuring-the-kolide-binary.md) documentation.
+For more information on using Fleet, refer to the [Configuring The Fleet Binary](./configuring-the-fleet-binary.md) documentation.

 #### Debian Packages (Ubuntu, Debian)